-This chapter describes the facilities in the IA-32 architecture for executing calls to procedures or subroutines.
+This chapter describes the facilities in the Intel 64 and IA-32 architectures for executing calls to procedures or subroutines.
 It also describes how interrupts and exceptions are handled from the perspective of an application programmer.

 6.1 PROCEDURE CALL TYPES